-There's an energized focus on DEIB programs are surging across the American workplace - why aren't employers taking action?
+DEIB programs are surging across the American workplace.
+Why are some employers still not taking action?

-Diversity, Equity, Inclusivity, and Belonging (DEIB) initiatives (think: diverse hiring practices, employee resource groups, and inclusivity training programs) aren’t just good practice — the data shows companies that practice DEIB perform better financially, and with improved innovation, customer trust, and employee retention.
-Perhaps that’s why an energized focus on DEIB programs are surging across the American workplace.
+Diversity, Equity, Inclusivity, and Belonging (DEIB) initiatives (think: diverse hiring practices, employee resource groups, and inclusivity training programs) aren’t just good practice — the data shows companies that practice DEIB outperform financially, innovate more, and have higher customer trust and employee retention rates.
+Perhaps that’s why focus on DEIB programs is surging across the American workplace.

 That’s not to say that every DEIB initiative rollout is good — there’s plenty of bad and ugly, too.
-Take for instance Starbucks’s decision in the summer of 2020 to ban their employees from wearing Black Lives Matters paraphernalia, despite a commitment on Twitter to support the BLM movement and be “a part of change” — a 180 that one Barista told Buzzfeed news was “disappointing in ways I cannot express in words.”
+Take Starbucks’ decision in summer 2020 to ban its employees from wearing Black Lives Matters paraphernalia, despite a commitment on Twitter to support the BLM movement and be “a part of change” — a 180 that one Barista told Buzzfeed news was “disappointing in ways I cannot express in words.”
 It’s not just multi-billion dollar corporations, either.
-In the spring of 2021, students at Kansas University reacted with anger after a department shakeup supposedly intended to improve DEIB initiatives ended with the termination of two employees, both of whom are black.
+In spring 2021, students at Kansas University reacted with anger after a department shakeup supposedly intended to improve DEIB initiatives ended with the termination of two employees, both of whom are black.
 In short: a poorly executed DEIB initiative can backfire, perpetuating racism and undermining employees’ faith in a company.

-Why is successfully implementing DEIB programs so hard for so many companies?
-In short, it takes real commitment to the values of Diversity, Equity, Inclusivity, and Belonging, and a refusal to bend to fear that the full implementation of those values will “offend” customers or employees, or hurt the business.
+Why is successfully implementing DEIB programs so hard for so many organizations?
+In short, it takes real commitment to the DEIB values, and a refusal to bend to fear that the full implementation of those values will “offend” customers or employees, or hurt the business.
 Real DEIB is not about lip service, but real, quantifiable action.
-That action can pay off for your business — and now more than ever, it’s a vital starting point.
-“Employees care about DEIB,” says Leesa Hill, Senior Director and Head of DEIB at Enspira HR.
-“If you aren’t doing this as an organization, you’re losing out on top talent that’s newer to the workforce.
-They won't even come work for you.”
+That action can highly benefit your business — and now more than ever, it’s a vital starting point.
+“Employees care about DEIB,” says Leesa Hill, senior director and head of DEIB at Enspira HR.
+“If you aren’t prioritizing it as an organization, you’re losing out on top talent that’s newer to the workforce, who won't come work for you.”

 Some companies are forced into DEIB initiatives (say, after a public controversy), and some simply want to do the right thing.
 Either way, it’s important for leadership to be committed for the right reasons.
-That’s because, says Rebecca Harris, Enspira HR’s Director of Human Capital, DEIB initiatives do carry some risk of blowback.
+That’s because, says Rebecca Harris, Enspira HR’s director of human capital, DEIB initiatives do carry some risk of blowback.
 Companies without leaders committed to DEIB are less willing to be bold and take the risks required in successful initiatives.
-“The companies that don’t do this well are worried — they don’t want to ruffle feathers, or upset people,” Harris says.
+“The companies that don’t implement DEIB programs well are worried — they don’t want to ruffle feathers, or upset people,” Harris says.

 But this is not the correct approach to DEIB.
 “Well, why not flip that coin over?”
 Hill says.
 “What about the people you could be losing because you’re not talking about this in the workplace?”